 Safeguarding is about our legal duty and moral obligation to ensure that the welfare of all young people is promoted.
 All our staff are trained to always act in the best interest of the young person and are informed about making referrals.

-Applications for the Junior College will open on 17 December 2021 and will close on the last day of term 3.
+Applications for the Junior College will open in December 2023 and will close in 2024.